 - Board Certified by the National Board of Trial Advocacy (NBTA) in divorce law.
 The NBTA is a division of the National Board of Legal Specialty Certification.
 He is one of only seventeen Las Vegas attorneys to receive this distinction.

 - Co-editor of the Nevada Family Law Practice Manual.
-This manual is used by all attorneys and judges in Nevada as the foremost compilation of Nevada statutes, case law, and local and state rules.
+This manual is used by all Nevada attorneys and judges as the foremost compilation of Nevada statutes, case law, and local and state rules.

 - ABA’s Family Law Trial Advocacy Institute Program.
 This organization accepts only 50 applicants nationally each year.